xxks-kkk/linuxjedi.co.uk/content/blog/2017/04/21/andrew-ml-01.md

 grad(2:t) =  (1/m * X'*(sigmoid(X*theta) - y) + lambda/m * theta)(2: t);
 ```

-[^1]: We may need to do feature scaling & pick up learning rate $\alpha$ wisely when we work with gradient descent.
+[^1]: We may need to do feature scaling when we work with gradient descent.

 [^2]: We don't penalize $\theta_0$.